JFryy/qq/README.md

 ```

 ## Supported Formats
-Note: these unsupported formats are on a roadmap for inclusion.
 | Format      | Input          | Output         |
 |-------------|----------------|----------------|
 | JSON        | ✅ Supported   | ✅ Supported   |